Tenancy deposits (tenants)

 If there are no issues when you move out, the landlord has to pay your deposit back to you in full.
 However, if any of the above happens, the deposit can be used to cover costs so the landlord doesn't have to pay them.

-The deposit can't be used to replace items that are damaged, or worn, due to normal wear or tear.
+The deposit cannot be used to replace items that are damaged, or worn, due to normal wear or tear.

-The amount that can be charged as a deposit can't be more than two months' rent.
-For example, if the rent is £500 a month, you can't be asked for more than a £1000 deposit.
+The amount that can be charged as a deposit cannot be more than two months' rent.
+For example, if the rent is £500 a month, you cannot be asked for more than a £1000 deposit.

 Tenancy deposit schemes